Calvary –The Taxing of His Physical Flesh unto Death

 Luke 23:44-46 (KJB) And it was about the sixth hour, and there was a darkness over all the earth until the ninth hour.
 45 And the sun was darkened, and the veil of the temple was rent in the midst.
 46 And when Jesus had cried with a loud voice, he said, Father, into thy hands I commend my spirit: and having said thus, he gave up the ghost.

-Then the moment the sin nature of all mankind was laid upon Jesus Christ was the most horrific burden that any man ever faced.
-In fact, doing so would be an impossible spiritual feat for man, but Jesus Christ is both man and God, and all sin was laid upon Him.
+Then the moment the sin nature of all humanity is laid upon Jesus Christ was the most horrific burden that any man will ever face.
+In fact, doing so would be an impossible spiritual feat for man, but Jesus Christ is both man and God, and all sin laid upon Him.
 The sheer weight of sin was spiritually substantial and carrying it brought Jesus Christ to the door of death.

-Jesus Christ faced physical death on Calvary so that you and I and all mankind can choose to live forever through faith in His finished spiritual transaction.
+Jesus Christ faced physical death on Calvary so that you and I and all humanity can choose to live forever through faith in His complete spiritual transaction.

 Jesus lovingly offered one thief eternal life.

 Jesus Christ continued to practice what He preached by choosing to care for others, leaving His own physical and spiritual life in the hands of God The Father.

 How many truths and precepts we can learn from His eternally giving and loving nature He never quits or quivers or chooses to reside on the sidelines of life because of fear and prejudice or spiritual laziness.

 Jesus Christ remains “spiritually stout” at the end of His physical life as His physical death closed in around Him.
 However, He is alive now, and always.